In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 You will learn how to plant and protect new trees and how to work with powerful seeds to transform your plot into a forest garden that grows what you love.

 You will learn how to cover your forest floor with decomposing organic material (dead plant parts) and understand how the old plant material feeds the living biota.
 Birth and death are part of the system.
 Mother Earth uses this cycle to sustain us, generation after generation.
-Mulch is a forest by-product and an excellent method of speeding up creating nutrients for a new life.
+Mulch is a forest by-product and an excellent method of creating nutrients for a new life.

 You will learn to use the elements of fire, water, earth, and air, along with the cycles of seasons, to create a food forest that grows more wonderful through the years.